image of the recipe rebel cookbook cover on transparent background.Free shipping ends soon! Shop The Recipe Rebel Cookbook here 🎉

 Instructions

-• Place pork chops on the counter to come to room temperature.
+• Remove the pork chops from the fridge and allow to come to room temperature (20 to 30 minutes).

-• In a medium bowl, combine flour, seasoning salt, onion powder, paprika, garlic powder, thyme and pepper.
+• In a medium bowl, combine the flour, seasoning salt, onion powder, paprika, garlic powder, thyme, and pepper.

-• In the same pan, cook bacon until crispy.
-Add butter and allow to melt.
+• In the same skillet, cook the bacon until browned.
+Add the butter and allow to melt.

-• Stir in onion and cook until softened.
+• Stir in the onion and cook until softened.

-• Stir in 2 tablespoons of the reserved flour mixture and cook for 1-2 minutes, until no white remains.
-Add additional butter if needed.
+• Stir in 2 tablespoons of the reserved flour mixture and cook for 1 to 2 minutes, until no white remains, adding additional butter if needed.

-• Add chicken broth and cream and stir until combined.
+• Add the broth and cream and whisk until combined.

-• Add the pork chops back to the pan and simmer until the sauce has thickened and the pork chops reach an internal temperature of 145 degrees F — be careful not to overcook! — about 4-5 minutes.
+• Return the pork chops to the skillet and simmer about 4 to 5 minutes, until the sauce has thickened and a meat thermometer inserted into the pork chops reaches 145°F. (Be careful not to overcook!)

 Notes